DBCDK/serviceprovider/doc/api-design.md

 # API endpoints

 Endpoints sorted alphabetical.
-Numbers in parenthesis reflect that they are secondery, or tertiary priority, as mentioned in the prioritisation later in this document.
+Numbers in parenthesis reflect that they are secondary, or tertiary priority, as mentioned in the prioritisation later in this document.

+Design-status - example requests:

+- availability: needs details on result
+- ddbcms: draft ready
+- facets: draft ready
+- libraries: draft ready, except document openagency-order-requirements details
+- order: draft ready, has notes to be cleaned up + needs review
+- rank: draft ready
+- recommend: draft ready, except needs examplepids
+- renew: todo
+- search: ready
+- suggest: ready
+- user: needs details
+- work: ready

+An `access_token` is needed either in the header or as part of the query.
+This has been omitted in the examples below.

 ## `/availability`